aphp/IG-fhir-formbuilder/input/pagecontent/fb-full-manual.md

 <br/>
 the "ValueSet selector" allows search for the 'value set' to bind to the current item.

 Three properties of ValueSet are searchable:

 - title
 - status
- - useContext

 <div style="text-align:center">
     <a id="valueset_selector">